jyutzler/Bridge-Systems/system.md

    * a void in a minor

 Responses in new suits or NT are natural and forcing if below game.

+Raises are best used with an unbalanced hand and decent trump support.
 ## Competitive Bidding
 It is sometimes necessary to pick a bid that would normally have been a second choice without the overcall: